-Check out the 4 day Golden Spike Days Festival in Port Moody June 30 – July 3rd.
-Admission to the festival is by donation and gives you access to: gold panning with Yukon Dan, Indian Arm Boat Tours, swing rides, bubble ball, hover ball archery, Springfree Trampoline, boat building, and BC Event Maker’s bouncy castles.
+Check out the 4 day Golden Spike Days Festival in Port Moody June 28 – July 1.
+Admission to the festival is by donation.
+Enjoy endless live performances, food trucks, and activities such as spike driving, swing rides, face painting, bubble soccer, and much more.

 The wonderful – and FREE – outdoor movies return to Stanley Park on Tuesdays throughout July (and August).
-July 4th is The LEGO Batman Movie; 11th is Goonies; 18th is Toy Story; and the 25th is the National Lampoon’s Vacation.
+July 2 is Wayne’s World; 9 is Beetle Juice; 16 is Shrek; 23 is Sleepless in Seattle; and the 30 is Moulin Rouge.
 There are also FREE outdoor movies playing in Abbotsford, Surrey, New Westminster, North Vancouver and Richmond.

-Bard on the Beach is hosting 3 Family Nights and one of them falls in July (July 11th at 7:30pm)!
+Bard on the Beach is hosting 3 Family Days and one of them falls in July (July 6 at 2pm)!
 Call the Box Office for Family Ticket Pricing.
-The Family Nights feature pre-show activities & entertainment as well as a kids-focused pre-show talk in the MainStage.
-The show available for Family Night is Much Ado About Nothing.
-The other shows in the 2017 season are: The Winter’s Tale, The Merchant of Venice, Two Gentlemen of Verona & Shylock.
+The Family Days feature pre-show activities & entertainment as well as a kids-focused pre-show talk in the MainStage.
+The show available for Family Days is Taming Of The Shrew.
+The other shows in the 2019 season are: Shakespeare in Love,

 Find a perfect spot to view the Celebration of Light fireworks show.
-The countries competing this year are: Japan, United Kingdom and Canada.
+The countries competing this year are: India, Canada, and Crotia.
 The first night of fireworks is performed by India on July 27.
 Then it’s Canada’s turn on July 31.